danielnowrot/homepage/README.md

 # Homepage
 Hello!
 I'm Daniel Nowrot.
-That's my first website (also as my homepage) - created as part of YouCode course.
+This is my first website (also the homepage) - created as part of the YouCode course.
-Main purpose that's made this website is learn and improve my programming skills.
+The main purpose for which this site was created is to learn and improve my programming skills.
 ## Demo
 https://danielnowrot.github.io/homepage/
 ![](https://github.com/danielnowrot/homepage/blob/985c6bc665145f5632e1c8bbec66ae5b8f598009/images/homepageScreen.png)